Pampas Grande: Vado River

 Politically it belongs to the districts of La Libertad and Colcabamba, Huaraz province of the Ancash department; It is located at an average altitude of 3,550 meters above sea level.
 The main channel runs 25,967 km. with a slope of 18.45% from its springs at 4640 m.a.s.l. in the Miquicocha lagoon until its union by the left bank of the Chacchán river at 1 991 m above sea level.
 Your tour begins in the Miquicocha lagoon and continues through the Sacya, Puru Puru and Vado river gorges.
 This basin occupies an area of 163.70 km2, representing 5.5% of the total area of the Casma river basin (2,990.70 km2); The entire basin is humid and the average annual rainfall in the hydrographic unit varies from 350 to 800 mm.

-Clima
+Climate

-Pampas Grande is located on the Jalca altitudinal floor, this factor and its proximity to the tropics make the temperature vary considerably in one day.
-The climate is characterized by being cold, with dry summers (May–September) with sunny days that have average temperatures of 17 °C, however the thermal sensation can reach 24 degrees.
-During the night the temperature drops and ranges between 8 °C, which produces meteorological frosts that form a thin layer of frost on the vegetation.
-In winter (October–March) the days are cloudy with frequent drizzles and heavy rains, the average temperature reaches 14 °C and can drop to 5 °C. Given the location with reference to sea level, the area is a cold area with good qualities for the development of various high Andean crops, which are favored with an average temperature of 12 °C.
+Pampas Grande is cold, with dry summers (May–September) with sunny days that have average temperatures of 17 °C, however temperatures can reach up to 24 degrees.
+During the night, the temperature drops and can get as low as 8 °C, which can produce frost.
+In winter (October–March), the days are cloudy with frequent drizzles and heavy rains.
+The average temperature reaches 14 °C and can drop to 5 °C.